Terrorism in Argentina: Attacks in 2000s

-During the 1998–2002 Argentine great depression a series of attacks were reported, on 18 December an improvised bomb detonate in front of a commercial establishment, leaving only material damage.
+During the 1998–2002 Argentine great depression a series of attacks were reported on 18 December in which an improvised bomb detonated in front of a commercial establishment, leaving only material damage.
 On 8 May 2002 a bomb detonated in front of a Banco Francés ATM near a shopping mall in Buenos Aires.
-Police reported that the attack was attributed to a self called "Comando Nacionalista Ricardo López Jordán".
+Police reported that the attack was attributed to a self-described, "Comando Nacionalista Ricardo López Jordán".
 Days later an improvised explosive/incendiary attack were blast in a branch of Banco Francés bank Villa Urquiza, Buenos Aires.
 The "Comando Nacionalista Ricardo López Jordán" and "Comando Felipe Varela" claimed responsibility for the attack.

 On 6 June three bombs blast in a series of anti-US propaganda bombings (being affected a Citibank branch, a McDonald's and a Blockbuster) leaving only material damage.
 More a year later, in 21 December, of 2006 an improvised device detonated at an HSBC branch in Buenos Aires, days later a far left cell so-called "Brigada Venceremos" claimed responsibility for the attack.
 In the early morning of 16 November 2009 in Buenos Aires, Argentina an explosion in front of Banco Ciudad branch in front of a luxury hotel, days later an anarchist-communist so-called "Célula Revolucionaria Marco Ariel Antonioletti" claimed responsibility for the attack.